acumos/portal-marketplace/docs/user-guides/portal-admin/role_management.rst

 -  Role Name (mandatory): must be unique, i.e. not already used as a role name

--  Module Permission (mandatory): Assignment of one or more of the following
-   permissions:

-   -  Access to the Design Studio

-   -  Access to the Marketplace

-   -  Access to Onboarding

 				.. image:: images/create_role.PNG
 	               			  :width: 75%

-Admin can give **catalog permissions** too.
+Admin can give **catalog permissions**.
 Allowing the user with a particular role to access particular set of catalogs.
 The **Select All** check-box allows the admin to assign the permissions of all catalogs to a particular role.

 				.. image:: images/select_all.PNG
 	                 		:width: 75%

-**Create** button creates the role once all the mandatory fields like Role Name, Module Permission etc.. are filled.
+**Create** button creates the role once all the mandatory fields like Role Name, Catalog selection are filled.

 				.. image:: images/create_button.PNG
 	                		 :width: 75%

-Once a role is created, it is displayed in a tabular format stating its permissions along with its actions.
+Once a role is created, it is displayed in a tabular format along with its actions.

 				.. image:: images/role_table.PNG
 	            			    :width: 75%

-**Edit** Icon under the Action tab allows to edit the already assigned module permissions, catalog permissions and role name too.
+**Edit** Icon under the Action tab allows to edit the already assigned catalog permissions and role name too.

 				.. image:: images/edit_role.PNG
 	                 		:width: 75%